Furairah3/Webtech-Academie-Libre-Projects/README.md

 Do NOT upload config.php to GitHub (contains credentials).

 If the live server is down, you can contact Chidima, the VM handler.
-An
-AI assistant requires an active API key.

 Deployment debugging took over 24 hours due to issues with linking and broken pages.